1983 Michigan State Spartans football team

-The 1983 Michigan State Spartans football team represented the Michigan State University as a member of the Big Ten Conference during the 1983 NCAA Division I-A football season.
-Led by first-year head coach George Perles, the Spartans compiled an overall record of 4–6–1 with a mark of 2–6–1 in conference play, placing seventh in the Big Ten.
-The Spartans offense scored 162 points while the defense allowed 233 points.
+The 1983 Michigan State Spartans football team was an American football team that represented Michigan State University as a member of the Big Ten Conference during the 1983 Big Ten football season.
+In their first season under head coach George Perles, the Spartans compiled a 4–6–1 record (2–6–1 in conference games), finished in seventh place in the Big Ten, and were outscored by a total of 233 to 162.
+In four games against ranked opponents, they defeated No. 4 Notre Dame, and lost to No. 14 Michigan, No. 17 Ohio State, and No. 12 Iowa.